Rechargeable batteries are finding their way into small, portable IoT devices. Here are some pitfalls to avoid.

 Li-Ion is often the chemistry of choice these days.
 However, designers must make sure that they meet the requirements of the application.
 Things to watch out for include:

-Power Up Requirements on Chips
+Power-Up Requirements on Chips

 Some wireless microcontrollers are tailored for use with coin cell batteries.
 Problems can occur using rechargeable batteries.

-- When using a coin cell, when voltage drops below a minimum voltage, the battery is expected to be at end of life and the coin cell changed.
+- When using a coin cell, when voltage drops below a minimum voltage, the battery is expected to be at end of its life and the coin cell changed.
 This brings the voltage to zero and then it powers up on the new battery.
-However, with rechargeable batteries, voltage can drop below the minimum threshold (but not to zero) and then be recharged slowly.
-Some devices then need a hard power up or reset after voltage returns from below a certain level to operate correctly.
+However, with rechargeable batteries, the voltage can drop below the minimum threshold (but not to zero) and then be recharged slowly.
+Some devices then need a hard power-up or reset after voltage returns from below a certain level to operate correctly.

 - Voltage ramp time is typically rapid when a coin cell is put into the device.
-However, if a rechargeable voltage drops and needs recharging, voltage ramp can be slow.
+However, if a rechargeable voltage drops and needs recharging, the voltage ramp can be slow.
 Not all devices accommodate this.
 An external power disconnect/connect may be needed to reconnect the chargeable battery once it’s above the needed threshold.